 Final Thoughts

 Therefore, calculate how many watts your devices need, and let that guide your choice.
 Weather resistance is also vital.
 But it does not matter too much.
-Since the panel will be portable, you can just pack it up when it starts to rain.
+Since the panel will be portable, you can pack it up when it rains.